pcaston/OpenPeerPower.github.io/source/_docs/z-wave/adding.markdown

 <div class='note warning'>

 Don't use the OpenZWave control panel (OZWCP), **or the physical button on a controller**, to add or remove devices.
 Many devices will only send the information about their capabilities at the time you include them.
-If you use the OpenZWave control panel, or the button on a device, then Home Assistant won't have that information.
+If you use the OpenZWave control panel, or the button on a device, then Open Peer Power won't have that information.
 Using the physical button on a controller will also result in a non-security inclusion being performed, which may limit the features the device supports.

 </div>

 When you add a device, it may initially appear without a specific entity ID (e.g., `zwave.__`) and without other identifying information.
 Running a *Heal* should help speed this process up, and you'll need to run a *Heal* anyway so that all the devices in your Z-Wave network learn about the new device.
-You *might* need to restart Home Assistant (not reboot the system) to have the entity ID fully visible.
+You *might* need to restart Open Peer Power (not reboot the system) to have the entity ID fully visible.

 ## Network Key